 Sikh weddings are damn FUN and they are very welcoming and warm to their guests.
 If you want to know what all happens in a day of the Sikh wedding, here’s a short guide:

 It all starts with the groom’s family leaving their house dancing to the dhol beats, a gathering that’s called baraat.
 They reach the Gurudwara to join the bride’s family.
 But before letting them enter, the bride’s sister and other family members tease and ask for ‘shagun’ before letting the groom enter the ceremony area.
 Once this joyous banter is done, the groom along with his family enters the building.
 This is followed by milni and tea.
 After a formal introduction of both sets of parents and other elderly, the guests enjoy tea and other refreshing beverages.

 The groom is then seated comfortably in front of the holy scripture.
 The bride enters and is seated to the left of the groom.
 This is followed by Kirtan (singing of holy hyms from holy scriptures) and Ardas, where the bride and groom along with key people of the family stand and fold their hands to offer prayers.

 Then comes the emotional part of the ceremony, where the bride and her family generally tear up.
 Here, the bride’s father takes the sash of the groom and place it in the hands of the bride.
 The groom will then lead the bride to walk around the holy text four times.
 After each turn, the bride and groom bows down to the holy scripture in the end.
 This tradition is termed as Laava.
 After it’s performed, another Ardas is performed.

 That, guys, is the beautiful Anand Karaj!
-Don’t you want to just go out and make a Sikh friend after this, just so that you can attend their wedding?
+Don’t you want to just go out and make a Sikh friend after this, just so that you can attend his wedding?
 If you are successful, just keep these simple things in mind and there’s nothing that will stop you from having fun.